RoSPA Awards – Frequently Asked Questions

 Q: Should we include contractor/sub-contractor staff in our total number of employees?

-A: No – in entry section 13, you should declare the numbers of direct employees only, as numbers of (sub)-contractor employees can vary widely throughout the year.
+A: As part of the organisation where asked in section one - yes.
+In entry section 13 - no, you should declare the numbers of direct employees only, as numbers of (sub)-contractor employees can vary widely throughout the year.
 However, you must as far as possible show contractor/sub-contractor numbers separately (at section 14), and declare all significant RIDDOR events (fatalities and major/specified* injuries) during their work for you.
 This is because these help illustrate your level of success in managing your contractors.
 You might consider encouraging your contractors to submit an awards entry in their own right as this will in turn demonstrate their commitment to health and safety.

 *As defined in RIDDOR 2013